-First and foremost, the recommended and easiest way to power your Raspberry Pi is through the Micro-USB port on the side of the Raspberry Pi.
+First and foremost, the recommended and easiest way to power your Raspberry Pi is through the Micro-USB or USB-C port on the side of the Raspberry Pi.

 A spare phone charger is all you need for a stand-alone Raspberry Pi being run in 'headless' mode.
 Or a purpose-bought high current phone charger if you want to start plugging things into the USB sockets.

 My personal experience is that the Micro-USB socket is an unreliable connector for delivering electricity to anything, be it a Raspberry Pi, a tablet or a telephone, and if I'm installing a Pi anywhere than on my desk, soldering a couple of wires on to supply the power is preferable to a never ending string of 'site visits' to wiggle the plug.

 The preceding text is for the Raspberry Pi models prior to the Pi3B+ which requires its own portable nuclear power station to supply enough power to keep it running stably, but in my experience that is still not a guarantee.

 This article is more for when you are using several Raspberry Pi together, say in a cluster where you don't want to use all your available wall outlets for a separate power supply / phone charger for each Raspberry Pi in your cluster, or you could use a 5 volt power supply with enough capacity to run all of your Raspberry Pi, and then run an individual cable, terminated with a Micro-USB or USB-C plug to each of them, this is one option, but it makes each Raspberry Pi require its own width and then another 25mm to 30mm for the Micro-USB or USB-C plug, making an enclosure that will hold six Raspberry Pi side by side, only hold four because of the Micro-USB or USB-C plug sticking out the side.